curi/fi/docs/_analyzing_lies/03-lulie-quote.md

 >
 > But you can have all sorts of interests as a critical rationalist.
 Why would social networking and politicking be special?

-She starts out by saying she sees the good in the post but thinks the future will be better than the picture pained.
+She starts out by saying she sees the good in the post but thinks the future will be better than the picture painted.
 She doesn't say what the good is.
-This is **dishonestly representing the post** (or rather, the extract).
-There's no good in the extract, but it's just more acceptable to say things like this.
+This is **dishonestly representing the post** (or rather, the extract). ~~There's no good in the extract, but~~<sup>1</sup> it's just more acceptable to say things like this.

+<sub>[1]: edited, this bit was unfair, and it does have decent criticisms of CR.</sub>

-Then she makes note of the main point but **downplays** it to seem important to the extract.
+Then she makes note of the main point but **downplays** it so it seems less important to the extract.

 She rebuts this point by saying you can have lots of interests &mdash; this is **dishonestly broad** and gives an impression you can think what you like and be in CR.
 Most things ppl are interested in aren't compatible with CR, saying they can be is **pandering and misrepresentation**.
 She makes a lazy argument like 'lots of things are compatible, why is X special' which both **evades** responding to the extract (to **maintain social status and not embarrass Birner**) and isn't a logically sound argument.